codemagic-ci-cd/codemagic-docs/content/publishing/email-and-slack-notifications.md

 Email publishing settings can be found in **App settings > Publish > Email**.

-Email publishing is the only publishing option which is set enabled (`Enable email publishing`) by default.
-Initially Codemagic uses the email which is specified as default one in the service you used to login (Github, Bitbucket, Gitlab).
-You can fill in multiple emails.
+Email publishing is the only publishing option that is enabled by default.
+Codemagic uses the email specified as the default one in the service you used to log in (Github, Bitbucket, Gitlab).
+You can add multiple email addresses.

 If a build has finished successfully, release notes (if passed) and generated artifacts are published to the provided email.

-If a buid failed, failure reason will be sent with the link to check build logs.
-Check `Publish artifacts even if tests fail` to publish artifacts even when one or more tests fail.
-If the option is unchecked, generated artifacts (if any) will be attached to successful builds only.
+If a build failed, you will be emailed a link for the build logs.
+Check **Publish artifacts even if tests fail** to publish artifacts even when one or more tests fail.
+If that option is unchecked, generated artifacts (if there are any) will be attached only to successful builds.

 ### MS Teams

-To be able to receive an email from Codemagic to your MS Teams account, please go to your MS Teams account and make sure to set `Anyone can send emails to this address` in `Get email address` -> `advanced settings`.
+To be able to receive emails from Codemagic to your MS Teams account, please go to your MS Teams account and make sure to choose **Anyone can send emails to this address** in `Get email address` -> `advanced settings`.

-From the whole address e.g. `My awesome company <543l5kj43.some.address@somedomain.teams.ms>` use only the part in angle brackets.
+Use only the part in angle brackets from the whole address line (e.g. `My awesome company <543l5kj43.some.address@somedomain.teams.ms>`).

 ## Slack

-Slack publishing settings can be found in **App settings > Publish > Slack**.
+Publishing settings for Slack can be found in `App settings > Publish > Slack`.

-To be able to use this publishing option you need to enable Slack integration at **User settings > Integration > Slack**.
-Once your Slack workspace is connected, you can choose a channel to be used.
+To be able to use this publishing option, you need to enable Slack integration at `User settings > Integration > Slack`.
+Once your Slack workspace is connected, you can choose a channel that is going to be used for this.

 If a build finished successfully, release notes (if passed) and generated artifacts are published in the specified channel.

-If a build has failed, build logs link is sent.
-Check `Publish artifacts even if tests fail` to publish artifacts even when one or more tests fail.
+If a build has failed, a link for the build logs is sent out.
+Check **Publish artifacts even if tests fail** to publish artifacts even when one or more tests fail.
 If the option is unchecked, generated artifacts (if any) will be attached to successful builds only.

-Check `Notify when build starts` checkbox to receive a build started notification.
+To receive a notification when a build starts, check the checkbox **Notify when build starts**.